 Giardiasis.

-Giardiasis consists of number of gastrointestinal diseases caused by Giardia duodenalis.
-Giardia is a flagellated protozoa, present in the water of the lakes and small streams contaminated by human and certain animal feces.
+Giardiasis consists of a number of gastrointestinal diseases caused by Giardia duodenalis.
+Giardia is a flagellated protozoan, present in the water of the lakes and small streams contaminated by human and certain animal feces.

 Diseases produced by Giardia.